Did you know: Midrive learners are 38% more likely to pass first time! Find out more.

 So that’s the science bit out of the way, but do I need to buy some for my car?
 The simple answer is no, not unless you need to do a lot of long-distance driving over the winter months or you’re planning on driving abroad to a country with a lot of snow.

 Winter tyres can be expensive.
 In fact, Which? explain that a set of four snow tyres and spare rims for a Mini would set you back £560.
-Bearing in mind that we only see a couple of weeks of snow in the UK each year, they might not be worth the cost.
+Bearing in mind that we only see a couple of weeks of snow in the UK each year (and all the other expenses that come from being a new driver, like lessons and insurance), they might not be worth the cost.

 Snow tyres: driving abroad